Aarhus Universitets segl

 Workshop on (In)Voluntary Compliance: Rationales, Drivers, and Alternatives

 The functioning of modern societies depends on essential contributions from citizens.
 Examples include tax payments, vaccine uptake, and military service.
-Although the voluntary provision of such contributions is widely regarded as desirable, it often falls short of meeting societal needs.
+Although the voluntary provision of such contributions is widely regarded as desirable, it often falls short of meeting public needs.
 Consequently, governments across regime types employ measures that are not strictly voluntary or diverge from the principle altogether to ensure compliance.
 For instance, during the COVID-19 pandemic, voluntary vaccination alone was insufficient to achieve public health goals, prompting the introduction of travel restrictions, tangible incentives, and other measures.
 Similarly, conscription is a long-standing method used to maintain military service, though its justification and implementation differ across countries.
 And in some countries with all-volunteer forces, measures such as the provision of post-service benefits are adopted to encourage enlistment.

 • Why is voluntary compliance often regarded as desirable?
 What moral and instrumental rationales underpin its desirability?